pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Gatsby Wordpress/intro.md

 ## Why Use The Gatsby WordPress Starter?

-The `gatsby-wordpress-starter` is designed as a starting point to for a Gatsby site that consumes data from a WordPress backend - specifically a WordPress backend on Pantheon configured with the `decoupled_wordpress` and `wordpress_graphql` plugins installed.
+The `gatsby-wordpress-starter` is designed as a starting point to for a Gatsby site that consumes data from a WordPress backend - specifically a WordPress backend configured with the `pantheon-decoupled` and `wp-graphql` plugins installed.

 The starter has a dependency on the `@pantheon-systems/wordpress-kit`, which includes some helpers that maximize any available features of the WordPress backend.